plbr1/plbr1/README.md

   - Computer Engineering undergraduate

-  - Data Scientist | Sports Analytics
+  - Data Scientist | Offensive and Defensive Cybersecurity Enthusiast

   - Pour forth your brilliance upon my dense intellect; dissipate the darkness that covers me — the darkness of sin and ignorance.